Subscribe to our Newsletter

-There are some circumstance that allow you to do so.
+There is some circumstance that allows you to do so.
 As set out by the Tax Office, you may have access to your superannuation for the following reasons:

 - When you turn 65 (regardless of whether you have retired), or

 - When you reach preservation age and retire, or